zondiMaqina/chess/README.md

 At the moment, the game has limited features

+## Features excluded due to lack of skill

 - Castling
-- Pawn movving two blocks ahead
+- Pawn moving two blocks ahead at start
+- checking

+## features included
+- checkmate
+- moving pieces from one place to the next

-Such features are not included yet...
+Such features are not included yet ;)...

-<p>The was the most stressing, difficult, biggest project to ever create in my entire life of programming as a beginner :( </p>
+<p>The was the most stressing, difficult, biggest project to ever create in my entire life of programming as a beginner :( and it is not finished yet </p>